 - Ensuring at least one AIHA representative attends every future TWH affiliate meeting and call.

 - Being the primary point of contact with other affiliates and NIOSH’s TWH Centers to explore collaboration.

-- Developing a strategic plan for what products or services AIHA might develop to benefit of its members and the IH/OH professional community.
+- Developing a strategic plan for what products or services AIHA might develop to benefit its members and the IH/OH professional community.